 This final course in the basic language sequence consolidates skills attained in JPN 121, 122 and 221, or the equivalent.
 Advanced reading, writing and speaking skills are developed through study of increasingly sophisticated cultural and literary topics.
 Proficiency on the ACTFL scale: Intermediate high.
-Prerequisite: JPN 310 or 221, or placement at this level.
+Prerequisite: JPN 310 or 221, or permission of instructor.
+Offered spring 2013 and will not be offered hereafter.